-Donald J. Featherstone is a director in in Sterne Kessler’s Electronics Practice Group and chairs the firm’s Foreign Filing Committee.
+Donald J. Featherstone is a director in Sterne Kessler’s Electronics Practice Group and chairs the firm’s Foreign Filing Committee.
 Prior to that, Don chaired the Recruiting Committee, and served as the Practice Group Leader for the firm’s Electronics Practice Group.
 In addition, he leads the firm’s nanotechnology industry team.
-Prior to joining the firm in 1988, Don examined patent applications in the field of semiconductor devices at the USPTO.
+Prior to joining the firm in 1988, Don examined patent applications in the field of semiconductor devices at the U.S. Patent and Trademark Office (USPTO).

 Don specializes in patent preparation and prosecution counseling for a wide range of entities from start-ups and emerging growth companies to large multi-national corporations.
 He emphasizes the interaction between intellectual property and sound business practices to help his clients leverage their IP and create shareholder value.